Adamm00/IPSet_ASUS/README.md

 firewall
 ```

 The same command accepts the arguments documented below.
-The WebUI is mounted under **Firewall > Skynet** when logging, WebUI integration, and the Asuswrt-Merlin Addons API are available.
+The WebUI is mounted under **Firewall > Skynet** when WebUI integration is enabled and the Asuswrt-Merlin Addons API is available.
+Packet logging is required only for traffic statistics; settings, rules and source management remain available with logging disabled.

 Commands return `0` on success, `1` for a runtime failure, and `2` for an invalid command or input.